 Artificial Lighting: Speed Lights

-A speed light is a great place to start before diving into strobes, especially if you’re new to artificial lighting.
-Speed lights are a more affordable setup and smaller in size, which makes them great for smaller spaces.
+A speed light can be a great light when you’re first getting started with artificial lighting.
+They are like mini strobes.
+They’re more affordable and much smaller, so they’re great for small spaces and taking with you on location.
 They can also be pretty powerful little lights.
 CreativeLive offers a great online class about speed lights if you want a little extra guidance on them.

 SPEED LIGHTS: THE SETUP

-I setup my tripod and camera at an angle using my 105mm 2.8 lens.
-My speed light is positioned closely behind the glasses for a strong backlit look using a 16″ soft box.
-I had to use a sync cable with this speed light that connects from the light to my camera.
+My speed light is positioned closely behind the glasses for a backlit look.
+I also used a small 16″ soft box to create a more direct light/harsh shadow look.
 The power of the light is set at 1/2 power (almost the strongest power setting for this speed light).
 You can see the final image below.

 My camera settings for this demonstration were: 1/200; f10; ISO 160.